 Gianduia, artisan chocolate

 Italy has a long tradition of producing artisan chocolate.
 Apart from being delicious, chocolate makes for a very nice gift because it’s possible to find it in the most diverse shapes and packages that can be considered a proper form of art.

 A typical Italian product is Gianduia created in 1856 by Caffarel, Turin’s oldest chocolatier, a mix of hazelnut and chocolate.
 Famous brands such as Caffarel, Perugina, and Venchi always have beautifully packaged chocolate and their name is always a guarantee of high quality.
-Venchi, operating since 1878, works on improving and polishing traditional Italian recipes using strictly selected ingredients belonging to the Italian tradition such as hazelnuts and almonds.
+Venchi, operating since 1878, works on improving and polishing old recipes using strictly selected ingredients dear to the Italian tradition such as hazelnuts and almonds.

 Hardly a secret, when it comes to fashion and style, Italy is one of the world’s leading countries.
 Clothes, shoes, jewelry, accessories, your trip to Italy can become the perfect occasion for revamping your wardrobe and surprise your friends with some elegant Italian gifts.

 I know that Italian fashion brands like Valentino, Armani, Dolce & Gabbana and Versace have stores everywhere in the world, but in Italy, you can find other less famous but no less beautiful brands.
 Here also the more renowned brands have different collections than those found abroad.

 Some great names you can look at in Italy for a gift for you or your loved ones are Germano Zama, Mariella Burani, Sandro Ferrone (less expensive but really nice stuff), Ermenegildo Zegna for men, Marella and Luisa Spagnoli (only for women).
 Some pretty exclusive pieces if you are still wondering what to buy in Italy for souvenirs.